Lesie-23/Lesie-23-AirPure-Market-Research-Dashboard/README.md

 ## 🧠 Key Insights:

+ Tier 1 Worst Areas with AQI - Delhi,Ahmedabad, Benguluru, Hyd,Kolkata,Pune

-Worst Areas with AQI - Delhi,Patna,Surat Bengaluru,Pune
+ Tier 2 Worst Areas with AQI - Nagpur, Bhopal, Lucknow,

 Behaviour Shift in Consumer purchase  - During Post- diwali and winter season when the pollution is at its worst level.

 Awareness among people - in Urban Areas

 Policies -  NCAP  - Drop in PM10 pollutant in 131 cities,
                     EV Promotion (FAME - II) in cites like Delhi, Pune, Benguluru has AQI improved.

 Health Impact - Children aged (6 -11 yrs) are most affected ,